🧬

 Unique facts and fascinating details

-• The name Xoloitzcuintle is derived from the Nahuatl words 'Xolotl' (god) and 'itzcuintli' (dog).
+• The name Xoloitzcuintle is derived from the Aztec god Xolotl and the word 'itzcuintli', meaning dog.

 Frequently Asked Questions